piyushhhxyz/1-Memory/README.md

 A local mitmproxy instance intercepts ChatGPT's `backend-anon/f/conversation` endpoint.
 Our addon parses the v1 delta-encoded SSE stream — collecting text append patches to reconstruct both the user's message and the assistant's full reply.
 Everything stays local.

-### Step 2: Store & Score
+### Step 2: Store, Score & Consolidate (automatic)

-Conversations land in `~/.onememory/hippocampus/` as raw JSON files, indexed for fast lookup.
-The Amygdala scores each conversation's importance based on personal information signals.

-### Step 3: Consolidate

-`onememory dream` runs sleep consolidation — it reads today's conversations, extracts structured facts (identity, preferences, knowledge), and stores them in the Cortex.
+Conversations land in `~/.onememory/hippocampus/` as raw JSON files. **Immediately** after capture, the addon extracts facts (identity, preferences, knowledge) and stores them in the Cortex with deterministic content-based IDs — same content always gets the same ID, so duplicates are impossible.

-### Step 4: Recall
+### Step 3: Recall

-The MCP server exposes your memories to Claude Code.
-Ask Claude "what do you know about me?" — it returns your full context.
+The MCP server exposes a single `recall()` tool to Claude.
+It returns your full context — identity, preferences, knowledge, recent activity.
+Add a query to get semantic search results.

 ---